kaytlinwu/Statistical-Modelling-with-Python-Final-Project/README.md

 ### Comparing Yelp and Foursquare Data
-The Foursquare API was found to have more complete data and was selected for the rest of this project.
-More in delpth analysis can be found in the results section.
+I used the Foursquare API for the rest of this project.

 The foursquare_data.csv and the miami_bikes.csv were combined into a single dataframe to perform EDA.

 ### EDA

+For this section of the project, the Foursquare API was selected to be combined to the miami_bikes dataframe.

 Using the combined foursquare_data and miami_bikes_data into a single dataframe, EDA was performed to get rid of null/duplicate columns.
 Categories were combined into a single category to represent the type of point of interest.
 Latitude and longitude were removed as they arae not used in the final analysis.
 Column datatypes were assessed to see if they were appropriate datatype.
 The bikes column was changed from a "string" to an "interger".

 Visualizations were performed to gain insights and further understanding of data within the dataset.
 A pairplots with histograms along the diagonal was used to see if there was a visual correlation between the variables. df.describe() was also used to see the initial statistics and look if there were outliers with each column.
 These insights will be further discuessed in the results section.